- The Bible Ten Commandments

 Ever since the death of Jesus, it has always been the intention of Satan to pervert what Christ achieved in His incarnation (meaning in our Saviour's life and death).
 Our adversary can do nothing about what Christ actually achieved, so in various ways he has attempted to do the next best thing, which is to pervert our understanding of it.
 So one of the main aims of Satan is to promote the belief that the divine person of Christ did not actually die at Calvary.
 Satan also aims to pervert how much it cost God in sacrificing His Son.
 The Father supposedly never risked anything by giving up His Son, for they claim that Christ could not have possibly sinned.
 Therefore, nothing was at stake.
 If only human nature suffered and died, as the trinity doctrine teaches, then the divine Christ remained unscathed.
 And since God cannot die, Christ would never have been able to die under any circumstance.
 Yet Jesus said, “I am He that liveth, and was dead.”
 Revelation 1:18.

-An earlier Christian author wrote, “To believe that doctrine, when reading the scripture we must believe that God sent Himself into the world, died to reconcile the world to Himself, raised Himself from the dead, ascended to Himself in heaven, pleads before Himself in heaven to reconcile the world to Himself, and is the only mediator between man and Himself… We must believe also that in the garden God prayed to Himself, if it were possible, to let the cup pass from Himself, and a thousand other such absurdities.”
-(J. Loughborough) There are many things which are hard to understand in the Bible but you can be sure that God never expects us to believe impossibilities.
+A Christian author from the 1800's wrote, “To believe that doctrine, when reading the scripture we must believe that God sent Himself into the world, died to reconcile the world to Himself, raised Himself from the dead, ascended to Himself in heaven, pleads before Himself in heaven to reconcile the world to Himself, and is the only mediator between man and Himself… We must believe also that in the garden God prayed to Himself, if it were possible, to let the cup pass from Himself, and a thousand other such absurdities.”
+(Loughborough) There are many things which are hard to understand in the Bible but you can be sure that God never expects us to believe impossibilities.